-Cisco spreads ACI to Microsoft Azure, multicloud and SD-WAN environments
+Cisco spreads ACI to Microsoft Azure, multi-cloud and SD-WAN environments

 The final new piece of ACI is the addition of SD-WAN support to the system.
 ACI-to-SD-WAN Integration lets customers automate WAN path selection between the branch office and the on-premises data center based on application policy, Kotamraju said.
 The package further integrates the SD-WAN technology Cisco garnered by buying Viptela two years ago.

-The main idea is to get the most robust connectivity possible for remote branch-office customers, Kotamraju said
+The main idea is to get the most robust connectivity possible for remote branch-office customers, Kotamraju said.

 “Integration between ACI and Viptela SD-WAN improves Cisco customers' abilities to deliver quality of experience to remote branch offices,” said Doyle.

 The ACI Anywhere upgrades – which are all available now – are just part of a number of hybrid-cloud agreements Cisco has announced this year.

 For example in June, Cisco and IBM said the companies would meld their data-center and cloud technologies to help customers more easily and securely build and support on-premises and hybrid-cloud applications.

 Cisco, IBM Cloud and IBM Global Technology Services (the professional services business of IBM) said they will work to develop a hybrid-cloud architecture that integrates Cisco’s data-center, networking and analytics platforms with IBM’s cloud offerings.

 IBM's contribution includes a heavy emphasis on Kubernetes-based offerings such as Cloud Foundry and Cloud Private as well as a catalog of IBM enterprise software such as Websphere and open-source software such as Open Whisk, KNative, Istio and Prometheus.

 Cisco said customers deploying its Virtual ACI technologies can now extend that network fabric from on-premises to the IBM Cloud.